Ro Khanna: Term limits

-Khanna has led a bill to limit Supreme Court justices' terms.
+Khanna has led a bill to limit the terms of Supreme Court justices.
 In 2022, he called the Court's recent conservative decisions anti-egalitarian and anti-democratic.

 Free speech

 Khanna is an advocate of free speech.
-In 2022, the publication of the Twitter Files highlighted his efforts to stop the former Twitter administration from censoring the New York Post's Hunter Biden laptop story.
+In 2022, the publication of the Twitter Files highlighted his efforts to stop the former Twitter administration from censoring the New York Post's reporting on the Hunter Biden laptop controversy.

+Roblox child safety

+In August 2025, Khanna advocated for transparency regarding Roblox's safety issues.
+He has opened up a website where people can sign up and help contribute to this cause.